Healthy Homes Assessment Tutira

 Healthy Homes Assessment Services

-Did you not know that Healthy Homes Standards came into effective on July 1st, 2021?
-Landlords are now required to make sure their Tutira rental properties meet the minimum Healthy Homes Standards within 90 days of the start of any renewed or new tenancy and all private rental properties must be completely conforming by the 1st July 2024.
+Did you not know that Healthy Homes Standards came into effect on the 1st of July 2021?
+Landlords now have to ensure that their Tutira rental properties meet the minimum Healthy Homes Standards within 90 days of any new or renewed tenancy, and all private rental properties must be fully conforming by the 1st July 2024.

 The areas that are covered by the Healthy Homes Standards are:

-We can evaluate the rental property you have in order to determine if it meets the NZ Healthy Homes and Residential Tenancy Acts standards.
-After the assessment, we’ll advise you or your property manager of the tasks required. needs to be completed and provide an evaluation report with all the necessary information for your tenancy contract’s Healthy Home Statement of Compliance.
+We can assess your rental property and determine if it meets the NZ Healthy Homes and Residential Tenancy Acts requirements.
+After assessment, we’ll advise you or your property manager of any work that needs to be completed, and provide the report with all the necessary information for your tenancy agreement’s Healthy Home Statement of Compliance.

-Failure to comply with the requirements in the Healthy Homes Standards is a breach of the Residential Tenancies Act 1986, and any landlord who is found to be not conforming to the standards could be held accountable for as much as $7,200 and additional healthier homes connected fines.
+Failure to meet the obligations of the Healthy Homes Standards is a violation in the Residential Tenancies Act 1986, and any landlord found to not complying may be liable for as much as $7,200 and additional healthier homes associated fines.

-We’re completely independent assessors of rental properties as well as completely certified to evaluate both Healthy Homes and Homefit.
+Our company is completely independent assessors of rental properties we are completely qualified for each of Healthy Homes and Homefit.

 Call Now 0800 365 444